Canada national cricket team: 1950s

 The Marylebone Cricket Club visited Canada in 1951, the highlight of which was the first first-class game played by the Canadian national team, played in Armour Heights, Toronto, which was won by the visiting side.
 This was followed in 1954 by a tour to England on which Canada played eighteen games, four of which were given first-class status, including one against Pakistan who were also touring England at the same time.
 The MCC again visited Canada in 1959 under Dennis Silk, and played a 3-day game against a Canada XI in Toronto which they won by 10 wickets.
 They were undefeated throughout the tour, winning most of their matches by wide margins, but had a closely fought draw against the Toronto Cricket Club.
 This was the decade when the Imperial Cricket Conference had plans to grant Canada Test status, but Canada themselves postponed the idea as they felt that the Canadian national team was not of sufficient standard, and that competing against full-members' sides needed some time as they wanted to improve their cricket even domestically.
 However, things did not go as planned and it would be fifty years before Canada next played a first-class match.

 1960s

-The annual series of matches between Canada and the USA continued, alternating between the countries.
+The annual series of matches between Canada and the U.S. continued, alternating between the countries.
 In the 1963 match in Toronto, Ray Nascimento scored 176, then a record for the series.